TBD54566975/web5-js/packages/crypto/README.md

 ### Persistent Local KMS Key Store

-By default, `LocalKmsCrypto` uses an in-memory key store to simplify prototyping and testing.
+By default, `LocalKeyManager` uses an in-memory key store to simplify prototyping and testing.
 To persist keys that are generated or imported, an implementation of the [`KeyValueStore`](https://github.com/TBD54566975/web5-js/blob/5f364bc0d859e28f1388524ebe8ef152a71727c4/packages/common/src/types.ts#L4-L43) interface can be passed.